 Peekamoose and Table Mountains Trail is a 10 mile moderately trafficked out and back trail located near Claryville, New York that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and is accessible year-round.
+The trail is primarily used for hiking and camping and is accessible year-round.
 Dogs are also able to use this trail.

 love the near by water hole.